Message about herbaria from Chris Metherell, BSBI President 2017-9

 Many local herbaria are themselves on the danger list.
 I'd like to encourage every plant-lover, from expert to beginner botanist, to visit a local herbarium at least once in 2019.
 And then email me at firstname.lastname@example.org to tell me about your visit - and maybe write a short report for publication on the BSBI News & Views blog?
 Herbaria: use them or lose them!"

 Many herbaria welcome botanists who wish to visit their collections, but you do need to contact them in advance to arrange your visit.
-Use the list (above right) to get in touch.
+Use the list (see 'Contact details for herbaria', below left) to get in touch.

 We'd be happy to publish your report on your herbarium visit on the BSBI News & Views blog. - email Chris to discuss.
+And check out this blogpost about a recent visit behind the scenes at the Somerset County Herbarium.
 You can also type 'herbarium' into the blog's Search box to see previous reports from a range of botanists - and to find out what goes on behind the scenes in a herbarium!

 The image below summarises some of the many uses of a herbarium.